jason-fox/fox.jason.pretty-dita/README.md

     This is very useful when gradually transitioning large, unformatted codebases to pretty-dita.

-    For example, a file containing the following comment will be formatted when `args.require-pragma` is supplied:
+    For example, a file containing either of the following comments will be formatted when `args.require-pragma` is supplied:

 ```xml
 <!-- @prettier -->
 ```

-    or

 ```xml
 <!-- @format -->